rust-lang/rust/src/doc/trpl/hello-world.md

 This prints out our `Hello, world!` text to our terminal.

-If we come from a dynamic language like Ruby, Python, or JavaScript, we may not be used to these two steps being separate.
+If you come from a dynamic language like Ruby, Python, or JavaScript, you may not be used to these two steps being separate.
 Rust is an ‘ahead-of-time compiled language’, which means that we can compile a program, give it to someone else, and they don't need to have Rust installed.
 If we give someone a `.rb` or `.py` or `.js` file, they need to have a Ruby/Python/JavaScript implementation installed, but we just need one command to both compile and run our program.
 Everything is a tradeoff in language design, and Rust has made its choice.

 Congratulations!
-We have officially written a Rust program.
-That makes us Rust programmers!
+You have officially written a Rust program.
+That makes you a Rust programmer!
 Welcome. 🎊🎉👍

-Next, I'd like to introduce us to another tool, Cargo, which is used to write real-world Rust programs.
+Next, I'd like to introduce you to another tool, Cargo, which is used to write real-world Rust programs.
 Just using `rustc` is nice for simple things, but as our project grows, we'll want something to help us manage all of the options that it has, and to make it easy to share our code with other people and